erodola/bigram-nes/ff1/README.md

 ## 🙏 Credits

-Built on top of the excellent, fully commented FF1 disassembly by [Michael Bennett](https://github.com/Entroper/FF1Disassembly)
+Built on top of the excellent, fully commented [FF1 disassembly](https://github.com/Entroper/FF1Disassembly) by Disch.